cyberpoul/Final_ACDF_CTF_2023/README.md

 First of all, we are going to do the enumeration in order to see the functions and methods that are accessible. the following payload does the trick:
 ![image](https://github.com/Assa228/Final_ACDF_CTF_2023/blob/main/images/1.png)

-we can notice that we have a rather interesting flags function with the id, author, content and flag parameters.
+we can notice that we have an interesting function called "flags" with the id, author, content and flag parameters.
 Let's try to query the id 1 of the flags function. here I specified the content and flag parameters.
 ![image](https://github.com/Assa228/Final_ACDF_CTF_2023/blob/main/images/2.png)